Evidence-Synthesis-Hub/Tools/README.md

 # Tools

-# Evidence Synthesis for agricultural practices hub
+# Evidence Synthesis for Agricultural Practices hub

 Simple comparisons and guides for **evidence synthesis tools**